 Fortunately, you do not need to face this situation alone.
-A Los Angeles food delivery car accident lawyer from Jacoby & Meyers Law Offices may be able to work on your case.
+A car accident Los Angeles lawyer from Jacoby & Meyers Law Offices may be able to work on your case.
 Our legal team can gauge which party or parties might be liable for your damages before we get to work on pursuing compensation from them.

 The first step is to call our firm at (888) 522-6291 to speak with one of our representatives.
 We offer a free consultation to help you understand your case and answer any questions you might have.

 Food Delivery Drivers May Work as Independent Contractors or Employees

 In recent years, food delivery apps like Postmates and GrubHub have trended in social media as modern, mainstream forms of food delivery services.
 However, unlike employed food delivery drivers at restaurants, drivers who use these types of apps to make income work as independent contractors and are required to have their own auto insurance to cover them for any accidents they get into.

 One of the first questions your lawyer might ask is whether you know if the food delivery driver was working under one of these food delivery apps at the time of the accident or whether they were working as an employee in a restaurant or food chain.
 Knowing what kind of worker the at-fault party is may point to what insurance policy may cover your accident.

 If the driver is an independent contractor, you may be able to file a claim with their auto insurance.
 If necessary, you might also have the option to file a personal injury lawsuit against them.